The UEFA Champions League has been one of soccer’s main fan attractions for a number of decades.

 Here’s how that looks like:

 |Sir Alex Ferguson||2|

 |Roberto Di Matteo||1|

-Zinedine Zidane tops the list along with Carlo Ancelotti and Bob Paisley, who’ve also managed three wins each.
+Carlo Ancelotti tops the list with his most recent addition, followed closely by Zinedine Zidane and Bob Paisley who’ve managed three wins each.

 Pep Guardiola, Sir Alex Ferguson and Jose Mourinho – all managers with insane coaching pedigree – follow closely behind with each of them having two Champions League trophies under their belts.